6+.l0The Fall of Nokor Thom/

 Upon receiving this proposal the great Khan, from motives of compassion, immediately sent orders to Sogatu for his retreat from thence with the force under his command, and directed him to proceed to the conquest of other countries.

 After the death of Indravarman V, his son prince Harijit succeeded him under the crown name of Jaya Simhavarman III.
-From its military base at Champapura, the Mongols next campaign over the South China Sea was done with the support the new Champa' s King.
+From its military base at Champapura, the Mongols next campaign over the Southern Sea was done with the support the new Champa' s King.
 With the Mongols at his support, In the name of the Great Khan, Harijit extended his personal influence over the neighboring rulers who saw the need to bow to him.
-After marrying a Javanese princess Tapasi, he requested to marry the sister of Dai-viet Emperor Tran Anh-tong, the princess Huyen Tran.
-The hand of the Viet princess cost him dearly as he needed to offer two Champa provinces in the north of the Col des Nuages to Dai-viet in return.
-He died in the following year after erecting the temple of Po Klaung Garai at Phan Rang and the temple of Yang Prong at Darlac.
-THE MONGOLIAN ATTACK
+After marrying a Javanese princess Tapasi, he requested to marry the sister of Annamete Emperor Tran Anh-tong, the princess Huyen Tran.
+The hand of the Viet princess cost him dearly as he needed to offer two Champa provinces in the north of the Col des Nuages to Annam in return.
+He died in the following year after erecting the temple of Po-Klaung-Garai at Phan Rang and the temple of Yang Prong at Darlac.

-In accord with the Mongolian occupation of Yunnan and later of Rajapati, it is obvious that Angkor was more and more vulnerable to the Mongolian attack.
-The Angkorian court must to feel less secured of its position at Angkor and saw the need to move into more secluded location.
-At the late stage of the Mongolian campaign, evidences show that the Angkorian court had made its preparation to exit the Angkorian site to a location that was out of reach by the Mongolian army.
+In accord with the Mongolian occupation of Yunnan and later of Rajapati, it is obvious that Angkor was more and more vulnerable to the Khan's attack.
+The Angkorean court must to feel less secured of its position at Angkor and saw the need to move into more secluded location.
+At the late stage of the Mongolian campaign, evidences show that the Angkorean court had made its preparation to exit the Angkorean site to a location that was out of reach by the Yuan army.

 Upon leaving Champa, and steering a seven hundred miles, you fall in with two islands, the larger of which is named Sondur, and the other Kondur.
 Both being uninhabited, it is unnecessary to say more respecting them.
 Having run the distance of hive hundred miles from these islands, in the southwesterly direction, you reach an extensive and rich province that forms a part of the main land, and is named Lochac.
 Its inhabitants are idolaters.
 They have a language peculiar to themselves, and are governed by their own king, who pays no tribute to any other, the situation of the country being such as to protect it from any hostile attack.
 Were it assailable, the great Khan would not have delayed to bring it under his dominion.